Artistic natural building design

 August 22, 2022

 The project grew from a sweet idea in my head into a small community building project; which my parents also took active part in, and volunteers from around Europe came to help out and learn about building with natural materials.
-During the first Summer, my cottage, named Elaman Puu (Tree of Life) sprouted from the ground like a magical mushroom, and taught me so much about life, the importance of creativity, community, self-belief and persistence.
+During the first Summer, my cottage, named Elaman Puu (Tree of Life) sprouted from the ground like a mushroom, with its earthy hat on.
+In the process, it taught me so much about life, the importance of creativity, community, self-belief and persistence.

-I sincerely think that if every person built their own shelter, this world would be such a different place.
-There is no way a building one builds by him/herself is just a building.
-When its walls are full of memories, when its floors are full of footsteps, when its roof is full of conversation, when the trees that support the house have seen me grow up from a toddler to an adult.
-There is always playfulness involved with building with natural materials – it is inviting an exchange, a dance almost.
+I sincerely think that if every person built their own shelter, this world would be a very different place.
+After a person lives through the building process, the space is no longer just a building.
+When its walls are full of memories, when its floors are full of footsteps, when its roof is full of conversation, the space becomes a part of who the builder is.
+In my case, the landscape already knew me, the trees cut into the walls had already heard my playful cries in the woods, the soil had already felt me growing up on it.
+On top of that, there is always playfulness involved with building with natural materials - it is inviting an exchange, a dance almost.
+The organic nature of the materials; the fact that they are organic, living and cannot be fully controlled, makes natural building intuitive - one that makes you follow your heart, and creativity.

-Building naturally is about considering the soil, the landscape and the climate, when choosing which natural materials to use; in my case, I used various materials and techniques, including cob, straw-bale and cord/cobwood.
+Building naturally is about considering the soil, the landscape and the climate, when choosing which natural materials to use; in my case, I used various materials and techniques, including cob, straw-bale and cord/cob-wood.
 I wanted this experimental and artistic house to be an educational journey into intuitive building, inner knowing, and personal empowerment: to be able to say I can do it, I will do it, rather than finding excuses why it won’t work.
+I also wanted to embody the biophilic principle in the building - not that I knew that word back then - but it is exactly what I wanted to convey: to promote and embody our inherent connection to nature in the use of light, materials and patterns inside a space.

-My build could have easily failed; I had never built anything prior to this – yes, I had used a power drill and a jig saw, but that was about it.
+My build could have easily failed; I had never built anything prior to this - yes, I had used a power drill and a saw, but that was about it.
 However, what kept me going over the building process was a dream.
 A real one, and a conceptual one.
 I had dreamt about the cottage already been built and standing.
-And I was dreaming about making that into reality.
-I felt nothing was going to stand in my way and stop this from happening - myself and my doubts included.
+And I was certainly dedicated to making that into reality.
+I felt nothing was going to stand in my way and stop this from happening - the universe was going to help me.
+And it did.
+From having zero money in the bank to receiving royalties for one of my films one month prior to the build start date.
+Or the weather gods being merciful, so whenever I was over in Finland building (I live in UK), the weather as if by magic, turned sunny and clear.
+(Note: It is near impossible to build with cob in rainy weather as the mixture melts into a muddy slop).

-A natural builder who I spoke to before starting the building work said to me (when I asked about how to do it): 'It’s a bit strange to say, but once you start working with the (natural) materials, you will know what to do.
+A natural builder said to me prior to the building work starting (when I asked her advice on how to do it): 'It’s a bit strange to say, but once you start working with the (natural) materials, you will know what to do.
 It is all inside of you, intuitively, the knowledge.'

 Hearing this, the inner child in me leapt with joy - and slight dread.
 Because I didn't really know what I was doing, and the idea was just to let go and trust the process.... yes, exhilarating and terrifying at the same time.

-I sculpted the outside of the cottage to look like a tree has taken hold over it, like the whole building is still part of nature.
-I created a beautiful Mother Nature sculpture on the inside walls, with her hair spiralling from the entrance to the other end of the building.
-I built the doorway to the dwelling to be lower than a standard door, because I wanted the person who enters to feel like they are entering somewhere special, a bit less formal and more child-like and playful.
-I added hammock chair, instead of ‘real chairs’ to be able to see and enjoy the different features and roundedness of it all.
+I sculpted the outside of the cottage to look like a tree has taken hold over it, like the whole building is part of nature.
+I used Angkor Wat temple, overtaken by nature, as my mental image and visual inspiration.
+I created a beautiful Mother Nature sculpture on the inside walls, with her hair as branches spiralling from the entrance to the other end of the building.
+I built the doorway to be lower than a standard door, because I wanted the person who enters to bow down and to feel they are entering somewhere a bit less formal and bit more playful.
+I added a hammock chair, instead of ‘real chairs’ to be able swing in it and to enjoy the different features and roundedness of it all.

-More than a box with doors and windows; my natural building is a circle, infused with life, memories, people, community and meaning.
-And lots and lots of hard work.
+More than a box with doors and windows; my natural building is a circle, infused with life; memories, people, community and meaning.
+It has a soul, not just mine, but nature's soul.

 In my life as an artist, I am always looking for ways to grow and interpret life creatively.
 Even though my natural cottage, at least in theory, is now complete, its story will never really end.
-By being a natural building, it continues to live its own life.
+By being a natural building, built with organic materials, it continues to live its own life.
 The earthen plasters need replacing, the clay paint needs refreshing, the wooden parts need oiling and staining.
-Earth lives, expands, shrinks, lifts, lowers back down.
+Earth lives, expands, shrinks, lifts, breathes.
 Like patterns in nature, my natural building is filled with them.

-This Summer I replaced a crumbling part of earthen plaster at the back wall, fixed a torn EPDM liner on the roof and tidied the whole cottage internally from hundreds of cobwebs woven by spiders during Covid time when I was unable to visit Finland.
-The Summer before, I fixed the lime plaster on the walls, and added solar electricity points inside.
+This Summer I replaced a crumbling part of earthen plaster at the back wall, fixed a torn EPDM liner on the roof and tidied the whole cottage internally from hundreds of cobwebs woven by spiders during Covid time when I was unable to visit.
+The Summer before, I fixed the lime plaster on the walls, and added solar electricity points inside, so the cottage now has off-grid power.

 By talking to other natural builders when I started the building work, I knew that the work involved with natural building never really ends; but because the materials are so accessible and the work so meaningful, that doesn’t really matter.
-Like Gibran says: ‘work is love made visible’.
-Or at least should be, if one loves his/her work!
-My original blog for the build has so far had over 155.000 views so I know my work was of interest to other dreamers and creatives too.
+Like Khalil Gibran says: ‘Work is love made visible’.
+Or at least should be, if one loves her work!
+My blog for the build I started in 2012 has had over 155.000 visitors, and featured in various magazines and newspaper articles, so I know my artistic building work was of interest to other dreamers too.

 About three Summers ago I finished a composting toilet behind the cottage by the woods.
 I used light clay straw technique when building it, which means I was intent on using the leftover materials and wood from my cottage build.
 (Light clay straw is a mixture of straw and clay slurry).

-By thinking creatively, I managed to make an unusual, yet solid structure over few Summers, with minimal environmental impact but with maximum creative impact.
-I called the outhouse ‘Raven House’, because at the time of building, I witnessed ravens circling the wood around me.
+By thinking creatively, I managed to make a solid structure over few Summers, with minimal environmental impact but with maximum creative impact.
+I called the outhouse ‘Raven House’, because at the time of building, I witnessed two ravens circling the wood above me.
 I also painted Raven designs into the inner walls with iron oxides, and my daughter Pinja created some of her own birds too.

-I hope that one day I will be able to do another natural build again, but a bigger one - in case that happens, I will be writing another blog about it.
-Be sure to follow me on my website and social media.
-If you want to check out my Youtube channel, you can see some of the making of videos whilst I was building my cottage
+If you want to check out my Youtube channel, you can see some of the making of videos whilst I was building my cottage.

 If you are interested in natural building, here are some useful links to get you started: